ovh/docs/pages/web/clouddb/using-mysql-mariadb/guide.en-gb.md

 > [!primary]
 >
 > In some cases, the RAM available in your CloudDB instance may not be sufficient to perform the desired export or import.
-If this is the case, we recommend using the OVH tool in the OVH Control Panel.
-See the ["Getting started with CloudDB service"] documentation (https://docs.ovh.com/gb/en/clouddb/getting-started-with-clouddb/){.external} if necessary.
+If this is the case, we recommend using the OVHcloud tool in the OVHcloud Control Panel.
+See the [Getting started with CloudDB service](https://docs.ovh.com/gb/en/clouddb/getting-started-with-clouddb/) documentation if necessary.
 >

 ## Go further

 Join our community of users on <https://community.ovh.com/en/>.